acarsgithub/DataRecording/README.md

 ### Part 4

-Here, we will discuss our progress on the Amazon S3 portion of the proejct.
+Here, we will discuss our progress on the Amazon S3 portion of the project.